textX/Arpeggio/docs/grammars.md

 [arpeggio.cleanpeg](https://github.com/igordejanovic/Arpeggio/blob/master/arpeggio/cleanpeg.py)).

 There are no significant differences between those two syntax.
-The first one use more traditional approach using `<-` for rule assignment, `//` for line comments and `;` for the rule terminator.
-The second syntax (from `arpeggio.cleanpeg`) uses `=` for assignment, does not use rule terminator and use `#` for line comments.
+The first one use more traditional approach using `<-` for rule assignment and `;` for the rule terminator.
+The second syntax (from `arpeggio.cleanpeg`) uses `=` for assignment and does not use rule terminator.
 Which one you choose is totally up to you.
 If your don't like any of these syntaxes you can make your own (look at `arpeggio.peg` and `arpeggio.cleanpeg` modules as an examples).

 An example of the `calc` grammar given in PEG syntax (`arpeggio.cleanpeg`):